})

 Why is CCTV monitoring important for construction sites?

-CCTV monitoring is important for construction sites because it helps deter theft and vandalism, which are significant risks due to the high value of tools and materials.
-It also provides continuous monitoring and vital documentation for insurance claims and legal proceedings.
+CCTV monitoring is important for construction sites because it deters theft and vandalism, which are significant risks due to the high value of tools and materials.
+It provides continuous monitoring and vital documentation for insurance claims and legal proceedings, while construction theft costs UK businesses over £1 million weekly.

 How does CCTV monitoring benefit construction site security?

-CCTV monitoring benefits construction site security by allowing for real-time observation of on-site activities, thereby deterring potential criminals and enhancing the protection of both assets and personnel.
+CCTV monitoring benefits construction site security by allowing real-time observation of on-site activities, thereby deterring potential criminals and enhancing the protection of both assets and personnel.
+Strategic camera placement and high-definition systems improve identification accuracy and incident response.

 Can you provide an example of the effectiveness of CCTV monitoring?

-Yes, during the construction of a multi-use facility in Chelsea, London, Priority First's extensive video surveillance significantly reduced theft occurrences, demonstrating the effectiveness of CCTV monitoring in protecting construction sites.
+During the construction of a multi-use facility in Chelsea, London, Priority First's extensive video surveillance significantly reduced theft occurrences.
+Additionally, a construction firm that repositioned its cameras based on a thorough site audit experienced a 30% reduction in unauthorised access incidents.

 How does Priority First enhance existing security systems?